stalniy/casl/docs/_posts/2017-12-18-dialect-support.md

 ## TypeScript

-Typings for TypeScript can be found in `index.ts`.
+Typings for TypeScript can be found in `index.d.ts` files in each package folder.
 They allow to use CASL in strict typed apps

 ```ts
 import { AbilityBuilder, Ability } from '@casl/ability'